keitaVigano/keitaVigano/README.md

 Como, Italy | viganojacopo01@gmail.com | [LinkedIn](https://linkedin.com/in/keita-jacopo-vigano)

 I'm a Data Science graduate and currently a Master’s student at the University of Milano-Bicocca.
-I’m passionate about building robust and interpretable data-driven solutions — from machine learning models and backend engineering to knowledge graphs and AI-driven forecasting tools.
+I’m passionate about building robust and interpretable data-driven solutions; from machine learning models and backend engineering to knowledge graphs and AI-driven forecasting tools.

-I love exploring the intersection of **data engineering**, **AI**, and **research innovation**.

 ---